 "Good seats (very comfortable) but sometimes had to lean over balcony railing to see actors who were far to stage left."

 "It provided a good view of the entire stage!"

 "These seats are loose/not connected so you can scoot them around to find your best spot."

 "Leaning forward is the best way to enjoy productions up here."

 "Being close to the flying actors as they descended was a once in a lifetime experience!"

 That is for you to decide!
 Every seat is no more than 20 feet from the stage.
 And because every seat is going to be a wonderful experience, all of them have the same exact price point.
 We greatly encourage our patrons to select different seats throughout the season to figure out which ones are their new favorite.
 For "Noises Off" in June 2018, you will see that there is a different configuration of seating available that utilizes our versatile thrust seating.

 Where will the action of the performance be taking place?

 We will have a stage experience like you’ve never seen before!
 Action will be taking place on the thrust of the stage (the portion that projects into the house) as well as deep into the stage.
 Actors will also be performing in the aisles and in the Upper Gallery.
 Our directors are adept at creating an experience that is immersive and takes into consideration sight lines for all patrons.

-How does this seating compare to the current theater on Race Street?
+How does this seating compare to the former theater on Race Street?